swarajmutalik/Web-Dev/Day-44/README.md

 7. setAttribute - It is used to set the value of the specified attribute.

 8. removeAttribute - It is used to remove the specififed attibute from the element.

+9. dataset - It is used to provide access to all the data attributes on an element.

+10. insertAdjacentHTML - It is used to insert HTML text into a specified position that is relative to an element.

+11. classList - It is used to return a live 'DOMTokenList' of the class attribute on an element, providing the methods to add, remove, and toggle classes.

+12. className - Gets or sets the value of the 'class' attribute of an element as a string.